 Attending college right outside of Washington, DC has a lot of incredible benefits.
 One of them is that a lot of politicians come to visit campus for campaigning, or just to talk about important issues.
 At first, I would shy away from attending many of these events, simply because I was worried they would be inaccessible or filled with lots of commotion.
 I’m glad I got over my reservations for attending, because I have been able to see many politicians including Tim Kaine, Michelle Obama, Ralph Northam, Justin Fairfax, Mark Warner, and John Kasich when they came to visit my college campus.
-Most recently, I got to talk to Joe Biden one-on-one at his “It’s On Us” event, and even took a selfie with him!
+At one point, I got to talk to Joe Biden one-on-one at his “It’s On Us” event, and even took a selfie with him!
 Here are my tips for attending political events with vision impairment.

 Be prepared to stand in line

 For Michelle Obama, I was waiting in line for the better part of three hours, and still was rather far back in the line.
 I found myself sitting down on the pavement often and doing stretches on my legs to make sure I didn’t go into spasms.
 I’ve heard of some people requesting chairs from event staff to sit in while they are in line, but I have never done this.
 Maybe you can read up on issues the speaker is passionate about or review letters you’ve written to them- read more about writing to senators here.

 These events can get extremely loud.
 To protect your hearing, bring a pair of earplugs to wear so that you can drown out feedback or the person next to you who won’t stop talking about nothing.
 I found this helped me concentrate on the speaker more.